 When buyers view a property, they will generally make up their mind about whether they like it or not within a few minutes.
 It is known that the way the property looks from the outside (kerb appeal) plays a big part in influencing this decision.
 Tidy up the front garden or give the front door a fresh lick of paint, so that when they’re approaching the property from across the street, the first impression is a positive one.

 4. De-personalise your home

-A buyer will want to imagine your home as their own.
+You might not expect this can help sell your house quickly, but buyers will want to imagine your home as their own.
 Having your home full of clutter and with too many personal belongings on display can prevent them from doing this.
 Make sure you de-clutter and put some of those knick-knacks that make your home look too “you” into storage, so that buyers can imagine putting their own stamp on the property.